Current Residency Call

 FACILITY AND CONDITIONS

-The residency is currently moored in False Creek in downtown Vancouver at a publicly accessible dock at the Plaza of Nations.
-The Blue Cabin Committee is working towards a move to a different waterfront location in the Fall of 2020.
+The residency is currently moored at Imperial Landing in the City of Richmond’s historic Steveston Village.
+The Blue Cabin Committee is working towards a move to a different waterfront location in the spring of 2024.

 Three panelists will review submissions and independently assess the submissions according to stated selection criteria.
 The full selection panel will meet to discuss their assessments and will short-list up to 12 artists for interviews.
 As a result of this process, up to five artists will be selected for individual 6-week residency slots.

-Three curators or artists, each representing one of the three partnering organizations.
+Five curators or artists, each representing one of the three partnering organizations, Blue Cabin staff, and from a local host nation (Musqueam, Squamish, or Tsleil-Waututh).

 HOW SUBMISSIONS WILL BE ASSESSED